 - Low down payment.
 Finance up to 97% of your purchase price with many borrower flexibilities.

 - Flexible funding sources.
 With no minimum contribution from the homebuyer, this program has the flexibility to help you afford your first home.

 - Home-ownership education.
 Ready for the responsibilities of home-ownership?
 We can help with that.
-Get an easy-to-use, affordable online course provided by Framework to help you get ready to own your home.
+Get an easy-to-use, free online course provided by Fannie Mae called HomeViewTM to help get you ready to own your home.

 State of New York Mortgage Agency (SONYMA) offers low-interest mortgage loans and programs to help qualified buyers purchase their first homes.
 If you haven’t owned a home within the past three years, or if you’re a US veteran, this may be an option for you.

 - Purchase price and income limits apply